Ireland 5 min read

 Key Developments

-The trial has heard from a number of witnesses, including a former associate of the accused who has turned state’s witness.
-The witness, who cannot be named for legal reasons, has given a detailed account of the planning and execution of the murder.
-He has told the court that the accused was a key member of the hit team and that he took an “oath” to kill David Byrne.
-The witness has also given evidence about the inner workings of the Hutch gang and their feud with the Kinahans.
+The current trial has heard from a number of witnesses, including a former associate of the accused who has turned state's evidence.
+The witness, who cannot be named for legal reasons, has given a detailed account of the planning and execution of the murder, telling the court that the accused was a key member of the hit team and that he took an "oath" to kill David Byrne.
+The testimony has provided a rare and disturbing insight into the inner workings of the Hutch gang and the cold-blooded calculation that underpinned the attack.

-The prosecution has also presented a large amount of forensic evidence, including DNA and ballistics evidence, which they say links the accused to the murder.
-The defence has argued that the state’s witness is unreliable and that his evidence should not be believed.
-They have also challenged the forensic evidence, arguing that it is not conclusive.
+The prosecution has also presented a substantial body of forensic evidence, including DNA and ballistics material, which they contend links the accused directly to the murder.
+The defence has challenged the credibility of the state's witness and contested the forensic evidence, arguing that it falls short of the standard required for a conviction.
+The proceedings are being heard by a panel of three judges, as is standard practice at the Special Criminal Court.

 Why It Matters